Hunam6/minecraft-deno/README.md

 ### Documentation

-You can view the full documentation on this repository's [wiki](https://github.com/Hunam6/minecraft-deno/wiki).
+You can view the full documentation on [Deno doc](https://doc.deno.land/https/deno.land/x/minecraft/mod.ts).

 ### Contributing

 Hi and welcome!
-If you want to contribute to this project you can do so by many different ways, add new features, fix bugs, or improve the [documentation](https://github.com/Hunam6/minecraft-deno/wiki).
+If you want to contribute to this project you can do so by many different ways, add new features, fix bugs, or improve the [documentation](https://doc.deno.land/https/deno.land/x/minecraft/mod.ts).
 Just remember to follow the [GitHub Community Guidelines](https://docs.github.com/articles/github-community-guidelines).

 ### License